nezd65/Forex_Algo/README.md

 # Forex_Algo
-Creating a foreign currency trading algorithm
+Creating a foreign currency trading algorithm using